state-of-the-art/BlendNet/README.md

 ## Privacy policy

-It's very important to save user private data and you can be sure: we are working on security of our applications and improving it every day.
+It's very important to save user private data and you can be sure: we are working on the security of our applications and improving it every day.
 No data could be sent somewhere without user notification and his direct approval.
-This application is using network connection as minimum as possible to perform only the operations of it's main purpose.
+This application is using a network connection as minimum as possible to perform only the operations of its main purpose.
 All the connections are secured by the wide using open standards.
-Any internet connection will not allow to collect any user personal data anyway.
+Any internet connection will not allow collecting any user personal data anyway.